You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 .

 • My favorite…Cocoa!
-When broken down in our colon it produces nitric oxide thus improving the cardiovascular system and contain flavonol which is a powerful growth factor for good bacteria.
+When broken down in our colon, it produces nitric oxide, thus improving the cardiovascular system, and contains flavonol, which is a powerful growth factor for good bacteria.

 Add 1-2 New Prebiotics a Week into Your Daily Diet

-I realize the list is great but adding a few in every month will boost your overall health.
-Of course, you will want to find organic, non-GMO products if possible to eliminate the chemical Glyphosate (found in Round-Up) which can cause leaky gut and is linked to cancer.
+I realize the list is great, but adding a few items every month will boost your overall health.
+Of course, you will want to find organic, non-GMO products if possible to eliminate the chemical Glyphosate (found in Round-Up), which can cause leaky gut and is linked to cancer.

-I recommend eating your vegetables steamed or cooked to soften the fibers and lessen the burden or energy to digest them.
+I recommend eating your vegetables steamed or cooked to soften the fibers and lessen the burden on energy to digest them.
 You will also be amplifying many enzymes and killing possible parasitic contamination on the raw vegetables.
-A big bonus to steaming is the copper sulfate that is sprayed on organic veggies is steamed off into the water which can reduce your contamination load of copper.
+A big bonus to steaming is that the copper sulfate that is sprayed on organic veggies is steamed off into the water, which can reduce your contamination load of copper.
 Your good bacteria will thank you and love you back!

 To find what your diet is missing with hair analysis, LET’s CHAT!